 Is there anything more frustrating than being in the middle of a warm, lovely shower only to have the water start turning cold much sooner than it should have?
 There are a number of reasons this could be happening but they all point back to your hot water heater.
-Read on to learn about four reasons this could happen and then contact Econo West at 661-947-2653 if you need help from the professionals.
+Read on to learn about four reasons this could happen and then contact Econo West Heating Air & Plumbing at (661) 947-2653 if you need help from the professionals.

 When water is heated, any natural minerals within it (such as magnesium and calcium) are transformed into sediment particles.
 They can settle to the bottom of your water heater tank and overtime cause issues.
 This can result in losing the hot water you need and can result in vast temperature fluctuations.
 The answer to this issue is a hot water flush, which your local plumber can handle for you.